Skip to content

 Balloons to Heaven Day

-Gather together with other members of your community and release a balloon to the heavens to remember and mourn the lives lost to senseless gun violence.
+Gather together with other members of the community to remember and mourn the lives lost to senseless gun violence.

 Queer Youth of Faith Day